JonathanReeve/course-data-ethics/README.md

 # People vs. Algorithms: Data Ethics in the 21st Century

-This is the source code for the course "People vs. Algorithms: Data Ethics in the 21st Century," taught in the Department of Statistics at Columbia University, in Spring 2021.
+This is the source code for the mentored research experience, "People vs. Algorithms: Data Ethics in the 21st Century," taught in the Department of Statistics at Columbia University, in Spring 2022.

 **Please refer to the course website for more information: https://data-ethics.jonreeve.com**

 ## Repository Contents

- - content/index.md - The course syllabus, in Markdown
+ - content/index.md - The course syllabus, in Markdown.
- - content/references.bib - The course bibliography, in Biblatex
+ - content/references.bib - The course bibliography, in Biblatex.
  - content/chicago-author-date.csl - A custom CSL file for formatting bibliographic citations as they appear in a syllabus.
 Based on Chicago style.
  - dist/ - The output directory.
 This is where the HTML files end up.
- - src/ - The Haskell source code for building the site
+ - src/ - The Haskell source code for building the site.
  - default.nix - The Nix file which specifies the dependencies needed.
 Loads the cabal file.
  - course-data-ethics.cabal - The Cabal file which actually specifies the Haskell dependencies.